How Video Game Addiction Affects the Human Body

 Pain in the backside and lower back |

-Chicken skin (keratosis pilaris) on upper arms, upper thighs, cheeks and buttocks from lack of Vitamin A and C |
+Chicken skin (keratosis pilaris) on upper arms, upper thighs, cheeks and buttocks due to a lack of vitamins A and C |

-Stiff blood vessels and atherosclerosis (Plaque buildup of fatty substances, cholesterol) |
+Stiff blood vessels and atherosclerosis (plaque build-up of fatty substances and cholesterol) |

-Erectile dysfunction from reduced blood vessel elasticity |
+Erectile dysfunction from reduced blood-vessel elasticity |

-Stress on the joints, particularly the knees, hips and spine from weight gain |
+Stress on the joints, particularly the knees, hips and spine, resulting from weight gain |

 Reduced sex drive |

-The sedentary lifestyle has an array of adverse health effects, including elevated all-cause mortality, cardiovascular disease mortality, cancer risk, risks of metabolic diseases such as hypertension, dyslipidemia, and musculoskeletal diseases such as knee pain and osteoporosis |
+A sedentary lifestyle has an array of adverse health effects, including elevated all-cause mortality; cardiovascular-disease mortality; cancer risk; metabolic diseases such as hypertension and dyslipidaemia; and musculoskeletal diseases such as knee pain and osteoporosis |

 Abdomen and upper body |

-Belly fat, more visceral fat surrounding the organs |
+Belly fat, with more visceral fat surrounding the organs |

 Fat in the underarm area |

-A fatty hump between the shoulders from elevated cortisol levels |
+A fatty hump between the shoulders resulting from elevated cortisol levels |

 Calluses on the wrists from excessive use of the mouse |

-Computer mouse dermatitis – dry red scaling rash or thickened and slightly pigmented rash at the base of the palm or on the fingertips |
+Computer-mouse dermatitis – a dry, red, scaling rash or a thickened and slightly pigmented rash at the base of the palm or on the fingertips |

-Pain and swelling in the area between the thumb and index finger from excessive use of the mouse |
+Pain and swelling in the area between the thumb and index finger from excessive mouse use |

 Pain in the wrists from excessive use of mouse and keyboard |

-The body uses insulin less efficiently.
-Gamers may develop Insulin resistance and metabolic syndrome |
+The body uses insulin less efficiently; gamers may develop insulin resistance and metabolic syndrome |

-Reduced immune system function |
+Reduced immune-system function |

-High levels of blood sugar, and cholesterol; spikes in glucose and insulin |
+High levels of blood sugar and cholesterol, along with spikes in glucose and insulin |

-Increased levels of ghrelin – “hunger hormone”, decreased levels of leptin – the hormone, which suppresses appetite |
+Increased levels of ghrelin – the “hunger hormone” – and decreased levels of leptin, the hormone that suppresses appetite |

-High blood pressure due to high sodium intake |
+High blood pressure owing to high sodium intake |

-Inflammation in the gut, digestive issues such as constipation, heartburn, and diarrhea, bloating from consuming refined carbohydrates |
+Inflammation in the gut and digestive issues such as constipation, heartburn and diarrhoea, with bloating from consuming refined carbohydrates |

-Concentrated blood as a result of dehydration, so the cardiovascular system has to work harder to efficiently pump blood |
+Concentrated blood as a result of dehydration, so the cardiovascular system has to work harder to pump blood efficiently |

-Kidneys retainaing more water as the body is dehydrated |
+Kidneys retaining more water because the body is dehydrated |

-Obesity increases the risk of hepatic steatosis (fatty liver disease), cardiovascular disease, heart attack, stroke, and type 2 diabetes.
-It is also a risk factor for developing cancers of the esophagus, pancreas, colon and rectum, kidney, thyroid, and gallbladder. |
+Obesity increases the risk of hepatic steatosis (fatty-liver disease), cardiovascular disease, heart attack, stroke and type 2 diabetes.
+It is also a risk factor for cancers of the oesophagus, pancreas, colon, rectum, kidney, thyroid and gallbladder. |

-Diets rich in red meats or processed meats are associated with an elevated risk of pancreatic cancer, bowel cancer, and even stomach cancer |
+Diets rich in red or processed meats are associated with an elevated risk of pancreatic, bowel and stomach cancers |

-Decreased metabolic rate from unhealthy diets, low in protein and vitamins |
+A decreased metabolic rate resulting from unhealthy diets low in protein and vitamins |

-Easy bruising, slow wound healing, frequent nosebleeds, and scurvy from Vitamin C deficiency |
+Easy bruising, slow wound healing, frequent nosebleeds and scurvy arising from vitamin C deficiency |

-The so-called dead bum syndrome (gluteal amnesia) – over time hip flexors begin to tighten, while the gluteal muscles start to lengthen, which leads to inefficient muscle activation.
-This leads to poor stabilisation of the pelvis, lower back pain and pain in the feet and knees |
+The so-called dead bum syndrome (gluteal amnesia): over time the hip flexors begin to tighten while the gluteal muscles start to lengthen, leading to inefficient muscle activation, poor stabilisation of the pelvis, lower-back pain and pain in the feet and knees |

 Head and shoulders |